-UPDATE 1-German Bund yield holds at six-month lows as stocks, oil prices slide
+UPDATE 2-German Bund yields tumble to six-month lows as stocks, oil prices slide

-* German 10-year Bund yield pinned near six-month lows
+* German 10-year Bund yield falls to new six-month low

 * French yields fall to lowest since August